Click the link below to view the 2016 Annual Report.

 Friends supporters are welcome!
 Take a look at the Friends Membership Form to see how you might be a part of this essential group.
 Friends has regular events but does not have routine meetings.
 Current Friends president is Kary Shonk and current treasurer is Joyce Winget.

-For health and sanitation reasons, no animals are allowed in the Orrville Public Library except for service or helper animals and library-owned aquarium fish.
+No animals are allowed in the Orrville Public Library except for service or helper animals and library-owned animals.

 In the case of special library-sponsored events, for example certified therapy dogs for scheduled programs, permission must be received in advance from the Library Director.